Cookie Run: Kingdom: How to Build Pitaya Dragon Cookie

 • Standard fallback: 5x Searing Raspberry

-• Fallback Beascuit: Legendary Chewy Beascuit with strong ATK-focused rolls
+• Fallback Beascuit: Legendary Chewy Beascuit with strong ATK rolls

-• Role: front-row Charge bruiser, not a pure damage sponge
+• Role: front-row Charge bruiser, not a damage sponge

-This is also why the standard ATK build is more aggressive than many other frontline cookies in Cookie Run: Kingdom.
-Pitaya is usually treated as a hybrid bruiser.
-The cookie wants to survive long enough to enter that damage cycle, but it does not want to spend all of its build budget on surviving.
-Because the passive rewards Attack-enhanced toppings with extra DMG Resist value, Raspberry pieces are unusually efficient here.
-They increase damage directly and help Pitaya avoid feeling flimsy.
+This is also why a Pitaya build is more aggressive than most other frontline cookies in Cookie Run: Kingdom.
+She is a hybrid bruiser: she needs to survive long enough to reach dragon form, but she should not spend her whole build budget on surviving.
+Because the Scale passive rewards Attack-enhanced Toppings with extra DMG Resist, Raspberry pieces are unusually efficient here.
+They raise damage directly and keep her from feeling flimsy.

 Advertisement